saeed0920/Weather/readme.md

 - : you need call for client 1 or 2 times in the week
 - : run build-css if you finish project

-loading screen
+loading screen ///
-search auto compelected
+search auto compelected ///
-archive
+archive ///
-save archive
+save archive ///
-weather city with img
+weather city with img ///
+set error when use search wrong city fix contaienr without class\_\_contaienr and fix loading-sugg and hide item with loading load in responsive

 [Live](https://saeed0920.github.io/Weather/)